felipecarrillo100/WebView2Basic/README.md

 - The app uses `ComPtr` from WRL instead of WIL to minimize dependencies.
 - Tested on Windows 11 and Visual Studio 2022 (v17.x).
-- The WebView2 SDK is installed via NuGet and automatically linked.
+- The WebView2 SDK, WIL and nlohmann/json are installed via NuGet and automatically linked.

 ---